 How will I know if my car’s catalytic converter is stolen?

 That’s a great question.
-You will know your catalytic converter is has been stolen if you hear a roaring sound or a loud rumbling while driving your vehicle, your car drives rougher, your check engine light is on, there are smoke fumes in the main cabin of the car or there is a noticeable reduction in low-end torque (or a noticeable difference in the car’s handling when you change speed).
-If your vehicle isn’t working properly, you can always check to see if your converter is still underneath your car and in place with the rest of your vehicle exhaust systems.
+You will know your catalytic converter is has been stolen if you smell carbon monoxide, you hear a roaring sound or a loud rumbling while driving your vehicle, sounds coming from your exhaust pipe, your car drives rougher, your check engine light is on, there are smoke fumes in the main cabin of the car or there is a noticeable reduction in low-end torque (or a noticeable difference in the car’s handling when you change speed).
+If your vehicle isn’t working properly, you can always get an emissions test or check yourself to see if your converter is still underneath your car and in place with the rest of your vehicle exhaust systems.

 What should I do if my vehicle’s catalytic converter is stolen?

 If your catalytic converter is stolen, you should contact your local police department and file an official report.
 Your next call should be to your insurance agent to figure out if catalytic converter theft is covered by your insurance package.
 Then you’re going to want to get your car to an auto shop.
 While the car is still technically drivable, it may not be functioning properly.
 It is illegal to drive without a catalytic converter, not to mention its detrimental effect on the environment.
 So, considering these potential problems it is best to avoid driving your car if possible.

 Because the catalytic converter is part of the vehicle that’s permanently installed, its theft and catalytic converter replacement will be covered under the vehicle’s comprehensive coverage.
 The comprehensive deductible will apply, and the insurance company will inspect the vehicle to assess the full extent of the damages and offer settlement accordingly.